 A well thought out research plan can bring in unimaginable benefits to the brand.

 Consumer and trade insights due to a detailed research can help in developing a powerful marketing strategy.

 Most of the successful brands develop their communication strategy on the strength of research inputs.

 When research showed that at least 30 % of the Fairness cream was being used by men, the Fairness cream for “Man” was launched and which created a successful category.

-The organisations must believe in detailed research before trying to venture out in the market, which is full of competitive brands.
+The organizations must believe in detailed research before trying to venture out in the market, which is full of competitive brands.

 This requires a complete change of mindset.

-Unless this mindset will change- we shall continue to have such high failure rate.
+Unless this mindset will change- we shall continue to have such a high failure rate.